Mamaw’s Chicken and Rice Casserole

 Rest and serve

-Let the casserole rest 10 minutes so the rice finishes steaming and sets up cleanly.
+Let the casserole rest for 10 minutes so the rice can finish absorbing any loose liquid.

 Substitutions